lsretail/ls-update-service-workspace/README.md

 If you installed an instance (LS Central / Business Central), outside of VS Code and want to mange it from your workspace, you can add it with the command *Add Instance to Your Workspace*:

 1. Open the *command palette (ctrl+p)->Go Current: Add Instance to Your Workspace*.
-2. Select an instance from the drop down list.
+2. Select an instance from the drop-down list.
-* If the selected instance is a LS Central / Business Central instance, it will be added to your *launch.json*.
+* If the selected instance is an LS Central / Business Central instance, it will be added to your *launch.json*.

 ## Requirements